-Dr. Martin Faulkes currently serves as the Executive Chairman of our board of directors.
-Guy Innes is the lead independent director on our board of directors.
+The roles of Chief Executive Officer and Chairman of the Board are currently separated with Dr. Martin Faulkes serving as the Executive Chairman of our board of directors and Guy Innes serving as our lead independent director.
 As the lead independent director, Mr. Innes regularly consults with the Executive Chairman of our board of directors and management on the key issues concerning the Company.
 Cameron Reynolds, our Chief Executive Officer and principal executive officer, also serves as a director of the Company.
 Due to Mr. Reynolds' executive officer position, he is not an independent director.
-Our board of directors views this arrangement as providing an efficient connection between our management and board of directors, enabling our board to obtain information pertaining to operational matters expeditiously and enabling our Executive Chairman and our Chief Executive Officer to bring areas of concern before the board in a timely manner.
+Our board of directors, enabling our board to obtain information pertaining to operational matters expeditiously and enabling our Executive Chairman and our Chief Executive Officer to bring areas of concern before the board in a timely manner.
+Dr. Faulkes is not standing for re-election to the board of directors at our Annual Meeting and will no longer serve as the Executive Chairman following the meeting.
+Assuming the re-election of Guy Innes as a director, Mr. Innes will serve as the interim non-executive Chairman of the Board in addition to his role as lead independent director while the Company searches for a permanent Chairman.
+Pursuant to the terms of his employment agreement, Dr. Faulkes will remain as an employee for three months following the Annual Meeting to assist in the transition of the Chairman position among other duties.